kaaziee/kaaziee/README.md

 # Hey, I'm Kaazie!

-I'm an pentester & ethical hacker.
+I'm a pentester & ethical hacker.

 In the future I would like to help people with projects in cybersecurity but i'm also interested in projects not related to cybersecurity.